-That said, a company like Chubb that serves mainly businesses and high-end clients doesn’t see as many online reviews or complaints overall, as these are not the kind of clients to deal with their issues by leaving a bad review.
+That said, a company like Chubb that serves mainly businesses and high-end clients does not see as many online reviews or complaints overall, as these are not the kind of clients to deal with their issues by leaving a bad review.

-While it’s not surprising to see fewer reviews for a company like Chubb than other insurance companies, the very low number of complaints overall when compared to the size and scope of the company generally leaves a fairly positive feeling.
-All in spite of the fact that the BBB has harshly penalized the company in its rating for failing to respond to two complaints.
+While it is not surprising to see fewer reviews for a company like Chubb than other insurance companies, the very low number of complaints overall when compared to the size and scope of the company generally leaves a fairly positive feeling.

 The company certainly receives its share of accolades from other institutions.
 They were named one of America’s Most Trustworthy Companies by Forbes in 2010.
 Forbes also named them one of America’s Most Admired Companies from 2003-2008.
 They’ve also won awards around the world for service and products.

-Chubb is a huge player in the business insurance market, and is about to become even bigger with the ACE merger.
+Chubb is a huge player in the business insurance market, and is now even bigger with the ACE merger.
 That makes them a top choice for many companies, especially large companies with global business interests.
 For most medium-to-large companies, Chubb will be well worth comparing rates and coverage.

 In terms of personal insurance, Chubb is likely to appeal primarily to wealthier markets.
-Although they don’t deny a quote to anyone, their website is clear that products are aimed at a higher tax bracket.
-They are not likely to come close to competing with other insurance companies in terms of rates, so the average person will want to look elsewhere for coverage.
+Although they do not deny a quote to anyone, their website is clear that products are aimed at a higher tax bracket.
+They are not likely to come close to competing with other insurance companies in terms of rates, so the average person might want to look elsewhere for coverage.

-Overall, Chubb has a strong history, strong claims system, and enough positives to overcome the surprising BBB rating.
+Overall, Chubb has a strong history, strong claims system, and enough positives to overcome their BBB rating.
 It seems doubtful that those who choose Chubb will be disappointed by the service they receive.

 For a list of companies that we recommend, visit our Best Insurance Companies page.